aditya3901/Connect_IIEST/README.md

 # Connect_IIEST

-I'd made this one just to practice various components that I was learning every now and then.
+I'd made this one to practice various components that I was learning every now and then.

 Some main features of this app are :